AI Agents in Gaming: 10 Use Cases for NPCs & Ops (2026)

 Trends to watch:

-• Generative simulation: Sandboxes populated by agent-driven societies that create endless emergent stories.
+- Generative simulation: Sandboxes populated by agent-driven societies that create endless emergent stories, with AI agents in video streaming enabling real-time broadcast of these dynamic worlds.

 How Do Customers in Gaming Respond to AI Agents?